 If the baby has an idiopathic persistent pulmonary hypertension, the lung fields will be very clear with signs of reduced vascularity.

 An electrocardiogram (EKG) is important to diagnose cardiac arrhythmias.
-That said, it should be noted that EKG not very useful in assessing a baby with congenital heart disease because most times it appears totally normal even when a baby has a life-threatening cardiac condition such as transposition.
-An exception though will be a baby with left axis deviation caused by left ventricular hypertrophy, pointing to tricuspid atresia
+That said, it should be noted that an EKG is not very useful in assessing a baby with congenital heart disease because most times it appears totally normal, even when a baby has a life-threatening cardiac condition such as transposition.
+An exception though will be a baby with left axis deviation caused by left ventricular hypertrophy, pointing to tricuspid atresia.

 The hyperoxia test is an important clinical tool for differentiating pulmonary conditions from cardiac diseases in cyanotic babies.
 It is based on the theory that if there is an absence of persistent cardiac shunts, then, 100% oxygen will enhance alveolar PO2, resulting in a heightened level of pulmonary venous and systemic arterial PO2.
 In babies with cyanotic congenital heart disease, we will see no observable difference in the amount of PaO2 even after breathing 100% O2.